Chelsea Palace Theatre

 In June 1951, Sydney Bernstein’s chain of Granada Theatres took an interest in the building, and from 1955, it came under their management as a live theatre.
 It was re-named Granada Theatre briefly from 19th August 1957 and was closed two weeks later.

 It was leased to Granada Television for use as a television studio theatre.
 I remember going there in 1959 to see a live broadcast of the popular TV comedy show "The Army Game" starring Bill Fraser and Alfie Bass.
-The theatre had been modified internally, by leveling off the orchestra stalls area to become the TV studio where the TV cameras were located.
+The theatre had been modified internally, by levelling off the orchestra stalls area to become the TV studio where the TV cameras were located.
 The audience sat in the circle.
 It was known as Granada Studio 10.
 By the mid-1960’s, Granada Television had moved their base to Manchester in purpose built studios, and the Chelsea Palace Theatre was shuttered.
 It lay empty for a short period of time and was demolished in December 1966.

 Just login to your account and subscribe to this theater